RichTillis/scully-richtillis-portfolio/blog/simple-local-node-server-setup.md

 ## Wrap-up

 This guide sets up a bare-bones local http server.
-It's a great tool to test client-side API requests, create and test server-side processing of serverless functions, and test those responses once they return to your app.
+It's a great tool to test client-side API requests, create and test behaviors of future serverless functions, and test those responses once they return to your app.

 ### References